abhik-nd/abhik-nd/README.md

-- 👋 Hi, I’m @abhik-nd
+- 👋 Hi, I’m Abhi
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learning/ Computer Vision
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about Transformers
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any ML/AI project
-- 📫 How to reach me ...
+- 📫 How to reach me abhi.kamboj@netradyne.com

 <!---
 abhik-nd/abhik-nd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.